-The Directors have noted continued improvement in market conditions.
-The Company has improved its EBITDA (earnings before interest, tax, depreciation and amortisation) during 2016.
-The profit for the year amounts to NOK 1.3 million (2015: loss of NOK 0.8 million).
+The Directors have noted continued improvement in market conditions and have decided to expand the data centre with an additional area of approximately 700 m2.
+The Company has maintained its 2016 EBITDA (earnings before interest, tax, depreciation and amortisation) level of NOK 19 million.
+The operating profit for the year amounts to NOK 7.6 million (2016: NOK 8.4 million).